This post contains affiliate links. We may earn a small commission when you buy through our links — at no extra cost to you.

 Cons

-Buy this if you want a tasty, ready-to-eat snack that may boost milk supply without any prep.
-Skip it if you’re on a tight budget or prefer a more predictable supply boost from supplements.
+Buy this if you want a tasty, no-prep lactation snack that avoids fenugreek and fits easily into a busy day.
+Skip it if you’re on a tight budget or prefer to bake your own cookies at a lower per-bag cost.

 Check Latest Price